micheleusuelli/micheleusuelli.github.io/_pages/articles/dsaspects/hypothesis-driven-development.md

 #### Key Attributes of Hypothesis-Driven Development

-1. **Targeted Towards OKRs, Defining More Tactical KPIs** Hypotheses should align with broader **Objectives and Key Results (OKRs)** while defining more tactical **Key Performance Indicators (KPIs)**.
-This ensures that each experiment contributes to the overall strategic goals of the project.
-Additionally, OKRs should account for the **user experience**, ensuring that the solutions developed are user-friendly and meet the needs of the end-users.
+1. **Targeted Towards OKRs, Defining More Tactical KPIs** Hypotheses should align with broader **Objectives and Key Results (OKRs)**, which are a goal-setting framework used to define and track objectives and their outcomes. **Objectives** represent the desired goals, while **Key Results** are specific, measurable actions that help achieve these goals.
+At the same time, more tactical **Key Performance Indicators (KPIs)** should be defined to measure specific outcomes.
+This alignment ensures that each experiment contributes to the overall strategic objectives.
+Additionally, OKRs should consider the **user experience**, ensuring that the solutions developed are user-friendly and meet the needs of the end-users.

 2. **Accuracy Metrics Relatable to the OKRs**
    The accuracy metrics used to evaluate the hypotheses should be directly relatable to the OKRs.
 This alignment ensures that the performance of the models is measured in a way that reflects their impact on the broader objectives and user experience.